19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Magic Diseases.md

 ## Vampirism

 If a PC is [Wounded](../../Game%20Procedures/Conditions/Wounded.md) by a Vampire, that PC contracts the magical disease of Vampirism.
 They will begin to dream of blood.
 While they are diseased, the disease is curable.
 After 3 days, they will die, That night, they will rise as an [Undead](Creature%20Types/Undead.md) vampire.
-The curse has taken hold and there is no known cure at this point.
+The curse has taken hold and there is no known cure at this time.

 ### Passives